sprat/yaak.inject/README.txt

 YAAK stands for Yet Another Application Kit.
 It's a set of tools that help developing enterprise applications in python.

-:mod:`yaak.inject` is a package from the YAAK toolkit that provides dependency injection to your applications.
+``yaak.inject`` is a package from the YAAK toolkit that provides dependency injection to your applications.
 See this `Martin Fowler's article`_ for an explanation of dependency injection and its usefulness when developing enterprise application.